MNedashkivskyi/Deployment/README.md

 # Deployment

-Here you can find the scripts that were created for deploying applications in Bash and Ansible.
+Here you can find the scripts that were created for deploying Spring Petclinic Application in Bash and Ansible.